codesignbytom/tomgraafmans/README.md

 ## My personal portfolio website

-Hi all, this is my portfolio website built on Astro.
-It's running Decap CMS in the background.
+This is my portfolio website built on Astro.